-Figure 15: Design Comments
+Figure 15: Community Facility Design Comments

-Expectations of users to be clear to ensure that the use of the community facility does not adversely impact on amenity of other residents

-Community facility is ideally located within the site as it provides for adequate surveillance from other residents

-Back to base alarm to be installed

-Ensure that widows re kept free of posters etc. to ensure adequate line of sight into the facility and therefore enhance surveillance
+- Expectations of users to be clear to ensure that the use of the community facility does not adversely impact on amenity of other residents - Community facility is ideally located within the site as it provides for adequate surveillance from other residents - Back to base alarm to be installed - Ensure that widows are kept free of posters etc. to ensure adequate line of sight into the facility and therefore enhance surveillance - CCTV provided for additional security to the site entries, caravan parking area & community facilities.
+See Appendix 1 in the Council RFI Response Letter attached to this report for indicative locations.

-Provide wiring for CCTV so it can be installed if needed.